 You can expect the lender to step up their oversight and monitoring.
 Be prepared for your reporting requirements to increase.
 Additionally, your costs may increase since loans typically allow for a higher default rate.

-The transition to Special Assets is never easy, especially if you were not expecting it and prepared for it.
+The transition to Special Assets is never easy, especially if you were not expecting it and were not prepared for it.
 Handling the transition correctly from the beginning is important.
-It will help avoid missteps and increase your chances of success.
+It helps avoid missteps and increases your chances of success.

 Other companies are in bad financial shape.
 These companies require a lot of work, drastic measures, and compromise.
 Even then, success is far from certain.

-The path toward turning around your business starts with an objective assessment of your company tactical and strategic situation.
+The path toward turning around your business starts with an objective assessment of your company’s tactical and strategic situation.
 This first step can be a stumbling block for many lower middle-market companies.

 In our experience, many small company managers have an unrealistic view of their company.
 They emphasize the positive aspects while downplaying problems.
-This is understandable but will undermine your chances of success.
+This view is understandable, but it undermines your chances of success.

 One of your first courses of action should be to get advice from professionals with experience negotiating with Special Assets groups.
 Not getting the right advice early on can be a serious mistake and make the situation worse.